Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Conclusions and outlook

 \section{Conclusions and outlook}

-With regards to estimating the rotational excitation in a cooling process, we find the situation to be considerably different for apolar and polar molecular ions respectively.
-Predicting the rotational excitation of diatomic molecular ions during sympathetic cooling by laser-cooled atomic ions can be estimated in terms of the adiabatic picture for polar molecular ions.
-The estimate is conservative and not very accurate, in particular for high field (energy) scattering.
-For polar molecular ions an accurate estimate requires a full quantum-dynamical treatment, whereas validity of PT for apolar molecular ions has allowed us to derive a closed-form estimate of the accumulated population excitation which solely depends on the molecular parameters and initial scattering energy.
+We have constructed an approximation that allows us to estimate the overall rotational excitation accumulated over many collisions in the sympathetic cooling of a diatomic molecular ion by laser-cooled atomic ions.
+We have considered two possible experimental scenarios, that of cooling with a single atomic ion and that of a Coulomb crystal of trapped atomic ions, as well as polar and apolar molecules.
+With regards to the rotational excitation at the end of the sympathetic cooling, we have found it to be considerably different for apolar and polar molecular ions.
+For polar molecules, an adiabatic picture describes the rotational dynamics best~\cite{BerglundPRA1} which yields an estimate that is conservative and not very accurate, in particular for high collision energies corresponding to high field scattering.
+For polar molecular ions an accurate estimate requires a full quantum-dynamical treatment, whereas validity of perturbation theory for apolar molecular ions has allowed us to derive a closed-form estimate of the accumulated population excitation which solely depends on the molecular parameters and initial scattering energy~\cite{BerglundPRA1}.
+This then translates also into the estimates of the overall rotational excitation.
 The scenarios of using a Coulomb crystal of atomic ions or just a single atomic ion do not significantly change the final degree of collision-induced rotational excitation.
 However, translational cooling with a single atomic ion is dramatically slower and will generally be impractical.

-For a wide range of apolar molecular ions, we find the internal state to be preserved for initial energies of 1$\,$eV and above, eventually limited by close-encounter interactions disregarded in the present treatment.
-Our result could be of interest to experimentalists for their desing of a particular experimental setup.
-E.g., if a particular molecular ion is to be used, our estimates can serve as a guide in chosing the trap depth in order to keep rotational excitations under a given threshold.
-Conversly, if the potential depth is set for a given experiment, our results can serve as a guide indicating which molecular ions are robust enough to serve as systems for the desired application.
+More precisely, for a wide range of apolar molecular ions, we find the internal state to be preserved for initial energies of 1$\,$eV and above, eventually limited by close-encounter interactions disregarded in the present treatment.
+Our results should be of interest for designing of new cooling experiments.
+In particular, for a given molecular ion of interest, our estimates can serve as a guide for choosing the trap depth that allows for keeping the rotational excitations below a desired threshold.
+Conversely, if the potential depth is set for a given experiment, our results can serve as a guide indicating which molecular ions are suitable for sympathetic cooling without suffering rotational state changes.